Emily Ducote

-Emily Ducote (born January 1, 1994) is an American mixed martial artist, currently competing in the strawweight division of the Ultimate Fighting Championship (UFC).
+Emily Ducote (born January 1, 1994) is an American mixed martial artist who competed in the strawweight division of the Ultimate Fighting Championship (UFC).
 She previously competed in Invicta FC, where she was the Invicta FC Strawweight Champion.

 Background

 The daughter of John Ducote and Yvette Bradstreet, Emily was born in Los Angeles, California.
 Ducote is a Taekwondo Black Belt, first beginning her training in the art at age twelve at her grandparents' recommendation.
 She wrestled for Los Gatos High School, ending as a runner-up in state championships in her senior year.
 With an aspiration to wrestle in the best college team, she moved to the Great Plains in 2012 to study kinesiology at Oklahoma City University.
 She started training Brazilian Jiu-Jitsu in 2013 and was promoted to black belt in May 2022.

 Mixed martial arts career

 Bellator

 Ducote was scheduled to make her Bellator debut against Bruna Vargas at Bellator 159 on July 22, 2016.
 She won the fight by a second-round rear-naked choke submission.

 Ducote was scheduled to face Kenya Miranda at Bellator 161 on September 16, 2016.
 She won the fight by a second-round armbar submission.

 Ducote was scheduled to face Ilima-Lei Macfarlane at Bellator 167 on December 3, 2016.
 Macfarlane won the fight by unanimous decision, with scores of 30-27, 29-28, 29-28.

 Ducote was scheduled to face Katy Collins at Bellator 174 on March 3, 2017.
 She won the fight by a first-round rear-naked choke submission.

 Ducote was scheduled to face Jessica Middleton at Bellator 181 on July 14, 2017.
 She won the fight by unanimous decision, with scores of 29-27, 29-28, 29-28.

 Ducote was scheduled to face Ilima-Lei Macfarlane for the inaugural Bellator Women's Flyweight World Championship at Bellator 186 on November 3, 2017.
 Macfarlane won the fight by a fifth-round armbar submission.

 Ducote was scheduled to face Kristina Williams at Bellator 196 on March 2, 2018.
 Williams won the fight by split decision in a fight where Ducote was dominant and most part of the media called it a controversial decision.
 Two of the judges scored the fight 29-28 for Williams, while the third judge scored the fight 30-27 for Ducote.

 Ducote was scheduled to face Veta Arteaga at Bellator 202 on July 13, 2018.
 Arteaga won the fight by unanimous decision, extending Ducote's losing streak to three fights.

 After she was released by Bellator, Ducote moved down to strawweight for her next bout against Kathryn Paprocki at Xtreme Fight Night 356 on February 1, 2019.
 She won the fight by a third-round rear-naked choke submission.